BLS vs CPR: What is the Best for Ontario healthcare

-- Hospitals, clinics, long-term care & student placements: Current BLS (healthcare provider level), commonly from Heart & Stroke or Canadian Red Cross.
-Many Ontario nursing programs and clinical placement partners explicitly require BLS before you can step on the floor.
-Mohawk CollegeFaculty of Health Sciences
+Need: BLS (healthcare provider level)—commonly from Heart & Stroke or Canadian Red Cross.
+Many Ontario nursing programs and placement partners require BLS before you can start clinical shifts.

-- Dental practices (Ontario): Dentists and clinical staff must be trained to deliver BLS; maintaining current BLS is strongly recommended and mandatory for those providing sedation.
-RCDSO+1
+Need: Clinical staff should be trained to deliver BLS.
+Keeping BLS current is strongly recommended, and is mandatory for those providing sedation (or equivalent requirements).

-- General workplaces (non-healthcare): Standard First Aid + CPR (often Level C) with AED to meet WSIB Regulation 1101—BLS usually not required.
-WSIB
+Need: Standard First Aid + CPR (often Level C) with AED for WSIB Regulation 1101 compliance.
+BLS is usually not required for non-clinical workplaces.

 BLS vs CPR: what’s the difference?